-PhD position in "Quantum thermodynamics beyond the Markovian regime"
+PhD position in "Quantum thermodynamics of flows of light"

-To apply please send a CV and cover letter with the names of two potential referees (letters are not required at this point) to firstname.lastname@example.org, email@example.com and firstname.lastname@example.org.
-Informal enquiries to these addresses are also welcome.
+Applications received by 31st March 2020 will receive full consideration.
+To apply please send a CV and cover letter, explaining your interest in the post and giving the names of two potential referees, to firstname.lastname@example.org.
+Informal enquiries to this address are also welcome.

 I am happy to consider self-funded students, and mentor postgrads and postdocs who wish to apply for external funding.
 Good opportunities include the Irish Research Council's postgrad and postdoc schemes.

 Possible topics for PhDs include those in the general area of theory of quantum light and matter.
 Example topics are dynamical phases of polariton condensates; photonic topological quantum computers; and quantum control and decoherence in solid-state qubits.